 - Sample foods at a farmers market

-This is where you can pull out all the stops for a romantic dinner.
-The third date also tends to be a time where you can seal the deal if it feels right and she is interested.
+The third date is where you can pull out all the stops for a romantic dinner.
+The third date also tends to be a time where you can seal the deal if it feels right and she’s interested.

 You can read a complete breakdown of how to get your date in the mood by clicking here.

-You certainly don’t need to have the same musical interests in order to be romantically compatible, but this is just one more way question that opens up channels of conversation that can bring the two of you closer.
-Plus, if she has a particular genre or band she’s crazy about, you can use this information to find a music venue or concert in your area that she would enjoy going to.
+You certainly don’t need to have the same musical interests to be romantically compatible.
+However, this is just one more question that opens up channels of conversation that can bring the two of you closer.
+Plus, if she has a particular genre or band she’s crazy about, you can use this information to find a music venue or concert in your area that she would enjoy.

-Question #25: On Thursday Night I’m Going to the California Academy of Sciences Exhibit To See Some Rare Leopard Sharks…Are You Free?
+Question #21: On Thursday Night I’m Going to the California Academy of Sciences Exhibit To See Leopard Sharks.
+Be My Date?

 Lock it down.
-If you’re into the girl and want to see her again, always secure date #2 while on date #1.
+If you’re into the girl and want to see her again, secure the second date while you’re on the first.

-Questions to Ask a Girl on a First Date Wrap-up
+First Date Questions to Ask a Woman: Wrap-up

 I spent a year going on dates with over 50 men.
-One key strategy I used during this experiment was megadating.
-Megadating is the process of dating several people at one time in order to diffuse your energy and increase your self-confidence.
-It’s a strategy that helped me find a happy, committed relationship and it can work for you too!
+One key strategy I used during this experiment was MegaDating.
+MegaDating is the process of dating several people at the same time to diffuse your energy and increase your confidence.
+It’s a strategy that helped me find a happy, committed relationship, and it can work for you too!